Pia Mia: Early life

 Pia Mia Perez was born on September 19, 1996, on Guam, an unincorporated territory of the United States.
-She is of Chamorro descent.
+She is of Chamorro, Italian, Dutch, and Hungarian descent.
 She is the daughter of Angela Terlaje Perez and Peter Perez Jr. In Guam, Perez performed at weddings and other community events, before moving to Los Angeles in 2010 with her mother to pursue her music career professionally.